JeremyOsz/martian-robot/README.md

 - Create React App - to quickly spin up a react environment
 - Jest - for testing
 - Styled components - for easy styling

+# Assumptions and decisions

+- The app should be primarily text based - able to parse a string pasted right into the app as descriped
+- App state will be managed through inheritance and data flow due to the scope of the project - more sophistocated state may call for Context